Search All Resources

 Read More

-Late Fall Soil Surfactant Applications
+Localized Dry Spot on grass Late Fall Soil Surfactant Applications

 While most turfgrass managers stop applications of soil surfactants on fine turfgrass areas soon after the summer stress periods end, there are many benefits of making a soil surfactant application in the late fall prior to the ground freezing.